Taking a trip can be less expensive when you're using a travel credit card to book it.

 The Bottom Line

-Choosing the right travel rewards credit depends on your travel preferences and your daily spending habits.
+Choosing the right travel rewards credit card depends on your travel preferences and your daily spending habits.

 Try to find the card that gives you the travel perks you can take advantage of.
 Look for options that give rewards for categories in which you spend money.